Clicky

 5. Reporting Procedure

-No one other than the Safeguarding Lead or Deputy should mount an investigation into complaints, allegations or suspicions of abuse.
-If actions are carried out by someone other than the Safeguarding Lead or Deputy it could be seen as unjustified interference which could jeopardise an investigation and any possible subsequent court case.
+No one other than the Safeguarding Lead or Deputy should mount an investigation into complaints, allegations, or suspicions of abuse.
+If actions are carried out by someone other than the Safeguarding Lead or Deputy it could be seen as unjustified interference which could jeopardize an investigation and any possible subsequent court case.

 Lead Safeguarding Officer – Sarah Taylor (reporting to Tony Higgins – Managing Director)